iamjoshk/net-viz-card/README.md

 # net-viz-card
 a network visualization card for Home Assistant

-# V0.01
 > The card can only be edited in the code editor, not the UI editor.

 Created to help visualize a device being tracked by [Bermuda BLE Trilateration](https://github.com/agittins/bermuda) this card should conceivably create a star topology visualization of any device and node combination.
 It does not currently represent mesh networks.

+# V0.01
+Initial release

+# V0.02
+> The card can only be edited in the code editor, not the UI editor.

+Updated with options to show/hide the current zoom, set a default zoom, show/hide the bounding box, and show/hide all nodes.

 | Name | Type | Default | Options | Description |
 |------|------|---------|---------|-------------|